-- 5. The Council recorded town general rates income of \$42,103, market income of \$70,618, toilet income of \$29,029, bus station/commercial/taxis income of \$6,288, business, trading and other licenses income of \$42,019, and garbage collection fees of \$159 in the detailed statement of income and expenditure.
+- 4. The Council recorded town general rates income of \$65,046, market income of \$37,936, toilet income of \$18,653, bus station/commercial/taxis income of \$35,993, business, trading and other licenses income of \$59,598, and garbage collection fees of \$16,743 in the detailed statement of income and expenditure.
 The Council was unable to provide appropriate supporting documents to support the above balances.
-In addition, the rates income, garbage fees and business license were recorded on a cash basis, and there was an unreconciled variance of \$70,337 between the rates listings provided by the Council and the town general rates income reflected in the financial statements.
-As a result, I was unable to verify the completeness and accuracy of this balances and also unable to determine whether any adjustments might have been necessary in respect of town general rates, market, toilet income, bus station/commercial/taxis, business, trading and other licenses income, and garbage collection fees at the end of the financial year and any corresponding adjustments to the elements making up the statement of comprehensive income and statement of financial position. - 6.
-The Council recorded government grant income of \$191,050 in the financial statements.
-Included in the amount are government grant of \$84,800, which were not recorded as a liability even though conditions attached to the grant have not been met In addition, the Council did not account for VAT of \$24,920 on government grant.
-Therefore, I am unable to ascertain whether government grant of \$191,050 has been fairly stated in the financial statements. - 7.
-The Council has not disclosed capital commitments of \$91,175, restricted cash of \$91,350 and provision of annual leave in the financial statements which is a non-compliance to the disclosure requirement of IFRS for SMEs.
+In addition, the rates income, garbage fees and business license were recorded on a cash basis.
+As a result, I was unable to verify the completeness and accuracy of the balances and also unable to determine whether any adjustments might have been necessary in respect of town general rates, market, toilet income, bus station/commercial/taxis, business, trading and other licenses income, and garbage collection fees at the end of the financial year and any corresponding adjustments to the elements making up the statement of comprehensive income and statement of financial position. - 5.
+The Council recorded UNDP grant of \$1,920,000 and government grant of \$1,752,844 as income instead of liability even though conditions attached to the grant have not been met.
+In addition, the Council did not account for VAT of \$158,532 on grant received from UNDP.
+Therefore, I am unable to ascertain whether government grant received from UNDP of \$1,920,000 and government grant of \$1,752,844 has been fairly stated as income in the financial statements. - 6.
+The Council has not disclosed capital commitments of \$1,124,139, restricted cash of \$1,128,764 and provision of annual leave in the financial statements which is a non-compliance to the disclosure requirement of IFRS for SMEs.
 In addition, the Council was unable to provide me with documentations to support the transition to IFRS for SME.
-Consequently, I was unable to determine whether any adjustments to the financial statements in respect of the transition to IFRS for SMEs were necessary. - The Council was unable to provide Solicitors confirmation at balance date.
-Consequently, I was unable to determine whether any disclosures to the financial statements in respect of contingent liabilities were necessary. - 9.
-A disclaimer of opinion was issued on the 2014 financial statements.
+Consequently, I was unable to determine whether any adjustments to the financial statements in respect of the transition to IFRS for SMEs were necessary. - 7.
+The Council was unable to provide Solicitors confirmation at balance date.
+Consequently, I was unable to determine whether any disclosures to the financial statements in respect of contingent liabilities were necessary. - 8.
+A disclaimer of opinion was issued on the 2016 financial statements.
 I was unable to obtain sufficient and appropriate audit evidence to ascertain the accuracy of the opening balances.
-Therefore, I am unable to satisfy myself concerning the opening balances disclosed in the statement of financial position of the Council and the impact it may have on the determination of the closing balances of the 2015 financial statements.
+Therefore, I am unable to satisfy myself concerning the opening balances disclosed in the statement of financial position of the Council and the impact it may have on the determination of the closing balances of the 2017 financial statements.